firststatepediatrics/firststatepediatrics.github.io/info-visitschedule.md

 * 11 years or older: Gardasil 9 (2 doses 6 months apart under age 15, 3 doses over age 15)
 * 16 years vaccine: Menactra
 * 16-18 years vaccine: Trumemba (2 doses 6 months apart)
-* 18 year old vaccine: Tdap
+* 18+ year old vaccine: Tdap when appropriate

 *Pentacel: DTaP, polio, HIB combination vaccine.
 We use the available combination vaccines to reduce the total number of injections.
 When there are shortages we substitue the individual component vaccines.
 All scheduled vaccines are thimerosol-free.